-Color Grading, or color correction, is an effect is used to enhance the overall scene colors.
-Flax Engine provides solid color grading tools that enable artists to color correct cut-scenes and gameplay look right inside the editor with live preview.
-This means a huge step forward in good looking games production.
+Color Grading, or color correction, is an effect used to enhance the overall scene colors.
+Flax Engine provides solid color grading tools that enable artists to color correct cut-scenes and gameplay looks right inside the editor with a live preview.
+This allows a huge step forward in creating a good looking game production.

-To use custom color grading LUTs see a section below to learn how to import and apply Lookup Table texture.
+To use custom color grading LUTs, see the section below to learn how to import and apply a Lookup Table texture.

 In the color grading options section you'll find color wheels (also called trackballs).
 They are used to perform three-way color grading with more "artistic" control.

 Adjusting the position of the point on the color wheel will have the effect of shifting the hue of the image towards that color in the given tonal range.
 Different color wheels are used to affect different ranges within the image.
-Adjusting the sliders on the right of the wheel allows you to specify desire color manually or modify only single channel (
+Adjusting the sliders on the right of the wheel allows you to specify the desired color manually or modify only a single channel (

-Alpha slider is used to offsets the color lightness.
-You can think about it as a 'scale' value.
+Alpha slider is used to offsets the color's lightness.
+You can think of it as a 'scale' value.